Frank O. Gehry is one of the most influential architects working today, with far-ranging experience in cultural and educational buildings.

 His groundbreaking work includes notable cultural projects such as:

-He has also completed design work on the Foundation Louis Vuitton Museum in Paris, France (opened 2014) and on the Guggenheim Abu Dhabi (in development), in addition to designing the masterplan for Luma Arles and the center piece of its campus—the Arts Resource Center.
+He has also completed design work on the Foundation Louis Vuitton Museum in Paris, France (opened 2014) and on the Guggenheim Abu Dhabi (in development), in addition to designing the masterplan for Luma Arles and the center piece of its creative campus—The Tower.

 His notable education buildings include: